fnagel/t3extblog/Documentation/Configuration/Index.rst

 Like most other extensions, settings can be overwritten via TypoScript.

-Have a look at :code:`/Configuration/TypoScript/setup.txt`.
+Have a look at :code:`/Configuration/TypoScript/setup.typoscript` and its includes (see `/Configuration/TypoScript/Includes/Settings`).

 SPAM checks